Firet/Catalogo-de-Peliculas/README.md

-# Catalogo de Peliculas
+# Movies Catalog
-Web app realizada con Express + Mongo db + Handlebars
+Web app made with Express, Mongo db and Handlebars.

-Es necesario tener Mongo db instalado
+It is necessary to have Mongodb installed.

-- Primero hay que importar las colecciones peliculas.json y series.json que están en la carpeta collections
+- Import movies.json and series.json from collections folder.
-- Instalar los modulos escribiendo los comandos npm update o npm install
+- Install modules with npm update or npm install.
-- Iniciar la aplicación escribiendo el comando npm start
+- Start the application with npm start.
-- La aplicación funciona en localhost:4000
+- The app works on localhost: 4000.